aryans1204/WassersteinGAN/README.md

 `from wgan import WassersteinGAN`

-There are multiple utilities provided, but three may be of msot importance:
+There are multiple utilities provided, but three may be of most importance:

 `WassersteinGAN()` model initializer.